 Samsung also uses a price skimming strategy or skim pricing.
 This involves marketing newer products with higher price tags and subsequently lowering them as competitors enter the market.
 Take note that its first foldable smartphone was priced higher than the standard flagship but newer generations of foldable smartphones are now priced less.

 The same pricing strategy has also been demonstrated in its newer models of home appliances built using newer technologies or equipped with newer features and novel selling points.
-Smart TVs from The Frame and Neo QLED lines have price points that are three to four times higher than the prices of average high-definition smart TVs.
+Smart TVs from The Frame and Neo QLED product lines have price points that are three to four times higher than the prices of average high-definition smart TVs.

 Remember that there are customers who are eager to purchase the latest and most innovative products in the market at a premium.
 The company uses this price skimming strategy to generate the most revenue from experimental products or untested product categories while also giving them the opportunity to gauge market reception and market potential.